amoghsawant17/Insights_Product_Strategy/README.md

 9. **Market Research on Emerging Spending Categories:** Stay updated on emerging spending trends and adjust credit card offerings accordingly.
 Conduct regular market research to identify new categories gaining popularity, and introduce credit card features that align with these evolving consumer preferences.

 10. **Enhance Credit Card Visibility in Digital Channels:** Recognizing the growing popularity of digital transactions, prioritize the online promotion and visibility of the new line of credit cards.
 Collaborate with popular digital platforms, optimize the bank's website for easy credit card exploration, and run targeted online marketing campaigns to create awareness and attract potential customers to the new credit card offerings.

+## Credit Card Feature Recommendations
+1. **Category-Specific Rewards:**
+   - Recommendation: Implement a rewards structure that offers higher cashback, discounts, or loyalty points for spending in categories such as Bills, Groceries, Electronics, and Health & Wellness, which were identified as top spending categories across age groups and genders.
+   - Rationale: Aligning rewards with observed spending patterns encourages users to choose the credit card for their routine and major expenses, increasing overall card usage.

+2. **Family-centric Benefits:**
+   - Recommendation: Introduce family-oriented benefits, such as shared rewards, supplementary card privileges, or exclusive discounts on family-related expenses, targeting the 35-45 age group where family-centric spending, particularly in health and wellness, was prominent.
+   - Rationale: Addressing the specific needs of families can attract and retain customers in the age group that exhibits higher spending in health-related categories.

+3. **Digital Wallet Integration:**
+   - Recommendation: Integrate the credit card seamlessly with popular digital wallets and UPI platforms, as digital payment modes were found to be widely used.
+Ensure that the credit card is compatible with major digital payment ecosystems to facilitate convenient and versatile transactions.
+   - Rationale: Enhancing the digital presence of the credit card aligns with current consumer preferences, making it more likely for users to incorporate the card into their daily digital transactions.

+4. **Tailored Travel Benefits:**
+   - Recommendation: Incorporate travel-related perks for the 25-34 age group, such as airline miles, hotel discounts, or exclusive travel packages.
+This addresses the preferences of a demographic that prioritizes travel in their spending habits.
+   - Rationale: Offering travel benefits taps into the interests of a significant consumer segment, potentially increasing credit card usage for both everyday and special expenses.

+5. **Financial Management Tools:**
+   - Recommendation: Provide users with advanced financial management tools, including budgeting features, spending analytics, and personalized financial advice.
+This addresses the need for financial awareness identified across age groups and can foster responsible credit card usage.
+   - Rationale: Empowering users with tools to manage their finances aligns with the observed higher income bracket of salaried IT employees and can make the credit card a valuable tool in their financial planning.